 The study of philosophy and religion offers a vital contribution to humanistic education.
-Both fields deal with various ways in which human beings have tried to understand and give expression to the nature and meaning of reality, knowledge, the self, values, and the purposes of human life.
-Our department is a lively learning community that fosters critical and creative thinking in courses, symposia, student interaction, and close work with renowned faculty.
+Both fields deal with various ways in which human beings have tried to understand and give expression to the nature and meaning of reality, knowledge, life, the self, societies, ethics, and values.
+Our department is a lively learning community that fosters critical and creative thinking in courses, symposia, conversations, and close work with renowned faculty.

-Students gain a heightened ability to think critically and develop well-reasoned arguments.
-They learn how develop meaningful questions, read and interpret complex texts, and write and communicate clearly and effectively.
-They also form their own meaningful beliefs and values and conduct independent research.
+In particular, students in our department gain a heightened ability to think critically and develop well-reasoned arguments.
+They learn how to develop meaningful questions, read and interpret complex texts and cultures, and write and communicate clearly and effectively.
+They also form their own meaningful beliefs and values and may conduct independent research.